Capricorn & Curtis Coast Hatchling Viewing Guide

 Posted on January 14th, 2020

-Our local beaches are currently crawling with the next generation of marine turtles, and a cohort of people eager to catch a glimpse of this amazing natural spectacle.
+From December to March each year, central Queensland beaches erupt with the next generation of marine turtles, and a cohort of people eager to catch a glimpse of this amazing natural spectacle.
 Humans and human interference can have a negative impact on hatchling survival rates.
-To give our adorable, newly hatched turtles the best chance at survival, here’s our guide for sea turtle seekers.
+To give our adorable, newly hatched turtles (and nesting mum’s) the best chance at survival, here’s our guide for sea turtle seekers.

 Despite the heat and festivities, TTCQ volunteers have been walking beaches as far north as Stanage Bay and as south as Wild Cattle Island at crazy hours of the day and even on Boxing day!
 Since September of last year, TTCQ volunteers have recorded 65 turtle tracks, 56 nests and over 116 hatchlings.
 With a month and a half left until the turtle hatchling season slows down, there are still many more CQ hatchlings to come.